 The topic of self-love has been buzzing for the last two year.
-Even in the last week, I must have read about it twenty or so!
-But despite hearing the words “self-love” everywhere, what the dang does this statement even mean and why is it so important?
+In fact, even in the last week, I must have read about it more than twenty times!
+But despite hearing the words “self-love” everywhere, what does this statement even mean and why is it so important?

-Self-love to me means appreciating and accepting who we are.
+To me self-love means appreciating and accepting who we are.
 It’s something that grows from our actions overtime – from how we treat ourselves and how we talk to ourselves.
-It’s an inner flame that needs to be nurtured and that nurturing takes time.
-So when we think about it like that, self-love is a lifelong commitment to ourselves – to listen to our needs, to treat ourselves well, and to get to know who we really are.
+And it’s an inner flame that needs to be nurtured and that nurturing takes time.
+So when we think about it like that, self-love is actually a lifelong commitment to ourselves.
+It’s a pledge to listen to our own needs, to treat ourselves well, and to get to know who we really are.

-Learning to love the unique individual we are, means learning to give unconditional respect, kindness and understanding to ourselves.
-This is an ongoing process that helps us to recognise that we’re worthy, valuable, and deserving of happiness as we are.
+Learning to love the unique individual we are means learning to give ourselves unconditional respect, kindness and understanding.
+This is an ongoing process that helps us to see that we’re worthy, valuable, and deserving of happiness just as we are.
 In fact, we don’t need anybody else to prove this to us.
 Everything we need is within us and when we develop daily self-love rituals, we strengthen this understanding.

 ”Your task is not to seek for Love, but to find the barriers within yourself you have built against it.Rumi